Fillers

 Neurotoxins (Botox, Jeaveau, Xeomin, Dysport) help prevent the movement of muscles by blocking signals from nerves that cause muscles to contract.
 Thus, they prevent movement, and aid in elimination of dynamic wrinkles.

 Fillers (Juvederm, Restylane, etc) help fill voids and deficits in collagen/hyaluronic acids.
-They help replace the lacking volume and rejuvenate the face!
+They help replace the lacking volume and rejuvenate the face.

-Filler Categories
+Different Cosmetic Filler Categories

 According to the FDA, there are 4 main categories:

-1- Hyaluronic Acid Fillers- based off of sugar molecules that bind water
+1. Hyaluronic Acid Fillers- based off of sugar molecules that bind water

-Calcium Hydroxyapatite Fillers- based off of minerals, similar to our bones
+2. Calcium Hydroxyapatite Fillers- based off of minerals, similar to our bones

-Poly-L-Lactic Acid Fillers- based off of dissolvable synthetic molecules, similar to dissolvable sutures
+3. Poly-L-Lactic Acid Fillers– based off of dissolvable synthetic molecules, similar to dissolvable sutures

-Polymethyl Methacrylate Beads- permanent, and can be used solely around the mouth
+4. Polymethyl Methacrylate Beads– permanent, and can be used solely around the mouth

 My personal preference is Hyaluronic Acid based fillers!
 They’re a soft, non-animal based, gel-like injectable material that closely resembles the hyaluronic acid in our bodies.

-Kinds of Fillers
+Different Kinds of Cosmetic Fillers

 My go to category of dermal fillers is Hyaluronic Acid based.
-And of those, my favorite brand is the Juvéderm line!
+And of those, my favorite brand is the Juvéderm line.

 The Juvéderm line is comprised of several different kinds of fillers: Ultra, Ultra Plus, Volbella, Vollure, and Voluma.

 Each filler has a different level of cohesiveness, molecular size, and consistency.
 This allows for each filler to be used in different areas of the face.
 For example, Voluma has a higher density, and mostly resembles bone- thus, it’s best used for chin, jawline and cheek augmentation.
-Ultra, on the other hand, has a lower density, and is much softer- and is best used for the lips!
+Ultra, on the other hand, has a lower density, and is much softer- and is best used for the lips.

-different duration.
+Each kind of filler also has a different duration.
 Some fillers will last approximately 9 months, while others may last up to 18 months!
 Something to also note is- the XC designation on the fillers!
 XC implies that the filler has lidocaine mixed in.
-What this means is, as the filler is injected, you become more and more numb- and the process becomes easier and easier!
+What this means is, as the filler is injected, you become more and more numb- and the process becomes easier and easier.

 Filler Demonstration